Loluwa0006/GDW-III/README.md

 I also use a swizzle to project onto the xz axis, adding 0.5 to both X and Y to move the UV to a desired position

 Lastly I sample the decal texture, and I use the step node's result as a scaler to determine which parts of the decal should or shouldn't be drawn

+Improvements:

+2 new skills, Pivot and Takeback: increase variety of available abilities New lighting: makes the world feel a bit more dynamic New grass textures, model: also helps in making world mroe dynamic Annoucement system: Helps to allow players to get ready before match officially begins

 Sources:

 Decal Tutorial: https://www.youtube.com/watch?v=f7iO9ernEmM